internet4000/r4-sql/README.txt

 - `r4.db` is a sqlite3 database
 - `seed.sql` contains the SQL statements to create the database tables and seed them with test data
+- `radio4000-export.json` is a full snapshot of our Firebase database for testing

 To populate the database, do: